-When you send a message using iMessage to an iPhone, it will default to an iMessage.
-If an iPhone user does not have iMessage, it will default to SMS.
-The color of the text message will differ depending on whether it uses iMessage or SMS.
+When you send a message using iMessage to an iPhone, iMessage is the default delivery service.
+If an iPhone user does not have iMessage, the default is SMS.
+A text sent on an iPhone displays in different colors depending on whether it was sent via iMessage or SMS.

 OTT applications are free to use, which makes them more cost effective than SMS and MMS.
-They are sometimes preferable to MMS for sharing multimedia files as they do not have the same file size limits.
-They also offer more features, such as group messaging, message broadcasting, and audio and video calling.
+They are sometimes preferable to MMS for sharing multimedia files as they have much larger file size limits.
+They also offer more features like group messaging, message broadcasting, and audio and video calling.

-However, OTT applications can only communicate with each other (i.e., you cannot send a WhatsApp message to someone using WeChat).
+However, OTT applications can only communicate with each other so you can’t send a WhatsApp message to someone using WeChat, for example.
 Conversely, you can send SMS and MMS messages to anyone with a mobile device.

-SMS is ideal when you want to communicate short messages that contain essential information.
-For example, if you are running a text-to-join campaign, and you expect a lot of people to sign up, it is more cost effective to send SMS messages.
-It is also effective for sending transactional SMS messages, such as:
+SMS is ideal when you want to send short messages containing only essential information.
+For example, if you run a text-to-join campaign and expect lots of sign-ups, SMS will be less expensive.
+SMS is also effective for sending the following types of transactional messages:

-However, MMS marketing campaigns have higher engagement levels than traditional SMS messages.
-On average, an MMS campaign has 15–20% more engagement than an SMS campaign.
-MMS messages are 10 times as likely to be shared on social media channels than SMS messages.
-Marketing messages with visuals are also 43% more persuasive than messages with text alone.
-Given how MMS messages are more effective for marketing purposes, you might want to use this option for certain types of digital marketing, such as:
+MMS campaigns, however, enjoy 300 percent higher engagement rates than an SMS campaign, according to Bloomreach.
+MMS messages are eight times more likely to be shared on social media channels than SMS messages, as reported by Simple Texting.
+Given how MMS messages are more effective for marketing purposes, you might want to use this option for certain types of digital marketing: